BAJAJ FINSERV DIRECT LIMITED

 • Other metal alloys: 25% (typically copper, silver, or zinc)

-This 18K gold percentage gives the metal its unique balance—offering the rich, natural colour of gold along with added strength from supporting alloys like copper or silver.
+This 18K gold percentage gives the metal its unique balance of purity vs durability, offering the rich, natural colour, and value of gold along with added strength from supporting alloys like copper or silver.
 That’s what makes 18K gold more durable than 22K or 24K.

 While 24K gold is 99.9% pure, it’s far too soft for everyday use and easily loses shape.
-In contrast, 18K gold holds its form well, making it ideal for jewellery that’s both elegant and long-lasting.
-It offers just the right mix of beauty and durability, which is why 75% purity isn’t just a number—it’s a practical sweet spot.
+In contrast, 18K gold holds its form well, making it ideal for elegant and long-lasting jewellery manufacturing.
+It offers just the right mix of beauty and durability, which is why 75% purity isn’t just a number, it’s a practical sweet spot.

-• It’s ideal for intricate jewellery that needs to last
+• It is ideal for intricate jewellery that needs wear resistance to last

 • The mix prevents bending and scratching

-• It retains significant gold value, making it useful for savings or borrowing
+• It retains significant gold value, making it useful for savings or asset-backed financing

 This precise 18K gold purity percentage is a global standard.
-Whether you're buying jewellery or planning an investment, this composition gives you both value and durability in one.
+Whether you're buying jewellery or planning to invest in investment-grade gold, this composition can give you both value and durability, if planned optimally.

 The value of 18K gold lies in its balance of quality and practicality.
 With 75% pure gold, also known as the 18K gold purity percentage, it combines real gold with 25% alloy metals like copper or silver.
-This mix gives it a rich appearance and the durability needed for everyday jewellery such as rings, bangles, and necklaces.
+The mix gives it a rich appearance along with durability needed for everyday jewellery such as rings, bangles, and necklaces.

-Unlike 18K gold plated items, which only have a thin outer layer of gold, solid 18K gold contains gold throughout.
-Plated pieces tend to wear down over time, while genuine 18K gold retains both its look and value with regular use.
+Unlike 18K gold plated items, which only have a thin outer layer of gold, solid 18K gold contains the gold alloy throughout.
+Plated pieces tend to wear down over time, while genuine 18K gold retains both its look, value, and hardness factor with regular use.

-Look for an 18K gold hallmark when buying to confirm its purity.
-Whether you’re purchasing jewellery or considering gold for financial use, 18K gold offers a dependable blend of elegance, strength, and certified authenticity.
+However, you must look for an 18K gold BIS certification or hallmark when buying to confirm its purity.
+Whether you’re purchasing jewellery or considering gold for investment, 18K gold offers a dependable blend of elegance, strength, and certified authenticity.

 Colour and Appearance of 18K Gold

 One of the most appealing features of 18K gold is its versatility in colour.
-With 75% pure gold and 25% alloy metals, jewellers can create different shades depending on which metals they mix in.
+Given that 18K gold purity stands at 75%, along with 25% alloy metals, jewellers can create different shades depending on which metals they mix in.
 That’s what makes 18K gold not only valuable but also visually diverse.

-• Yellow Gold: This classic shade offers a warm, rich glow that closely resembles natural gold and remains a timeless choice for traditional jewellery styles
+• Yellow Gold: The classic yellow gold tone or shade offers a warm, rich glow that closely resembles natural gold and remains a timeless choice for traditional jewellery styles, especially given the cultural significance of gold in India.

-• White Gold: Made by mixing gold with palladium, silver, or nickel, this silvery variant is ideal for sleek, modern jewellery and often complements diamonds beautifully
+• White Gold: Made by mixing gold with palladium, silver, or nickel, this silvery variant is ideal for sleek and modern jewellery.
+A white gold finish can often complement diamond, and thus, remains a popular contemporary luxury choice.

-• Rose Gold: Adding copper creates a soft pink tone, giving the gold a romantic, trendy look that's especially popular in rings and casual everyday wear
+• Rose Gold: The rose gold composition is created by adding copper for a soft pink tone.
+It gives the gold a romantic, trendy look that's especially popular in rings and casual everyday wear

 Whether you prefer the warmth of yellow, the elegance of white, or the charm of rose, 18K gold provides options without compromising on quality.
 Its colour range, paired with its strength, makes it a top choice for both style and longevity.